wujinggrt/DendronNote/llm.huggingface.transformers_Trainer.md

             The dataset to use for training.
 If it is a [`~datasets.Dataset`] eval_dataset (Union[`torch.utils.data.Dataset`, Dict[str, `torch.utils.data.Dataset`, `datasets.Dataset`]), *optional*):
             The dataset to use for evaluation.
-If it is a [`~datasets.Dataset`] ...
+If it is a [`~datasets.Dataset`] processing_class (`PreTrainedTokenizerBase` or `BaseImageProcessor` or `FeatureExtractionMixin` or `ProcessorMixin`, *optional*):
+            Processing class used to process the data.
+If provided, will be used to automatically process the inputs for the model, and it will be saved along the model to make it easier to rerun an interrupted training or reuse the fine-tuned model.
+            This supercedes the `tokenizer` argument, which is now deprecated. compute_loss_func (`Callable`, *optional*):
+            A function that accepts the raw model outputs, labels, and the number of items in the entire accumulated batch (batch_size * gradient_accumulation_steps) and returns the loss.
+For example, see the default [loss function](https://github.com/huggingface/transformers/blob/052e652d6d53c2b26ffde87e039b723949a53493/src/transformers/trainer.py#L3618) used by [`Trainer`].
+    ...
+    Important attributes:
+        - **model** -- Always points to the core model.
+If using a transformers model, it will be a [`PreTrainedModel`] subclass.
+        - **model_wrapped** -- Always points to the most external model in case one or more other modules wrap the original model.
+This is the model that should be used for the forward pass.
+For example, under `DeepSpeed`, the inner model is wrapped in `DeepSpeed` and then again in `torch.nn.DistributedDataParallel`.
+If the inner model hasn't been wrapped, then `self.model_wrapped` is the same as `self.model`.
+        - **is_model_parallel** -- Whether or not a model has been switched to a model parallel mode (different from data parallelism, this means some of the model layers are split on different GPUs).
+        - **place_model_on_device** -- Whether or not to automatically place the model on the device - it will be set to `False` if model parallel or deepspeed is used, or if the default `TrainingArguments.place_model_on_device` is overridden to return `False` .
+        - **is_in_train** -- Whether or not a model is currently running `train` (e.g. when `evaluate` is called while in `train`)
     """
 ```

+到有些项目传入 tokenizer，在源码已经有装饰器标注为 deprecate，推荐使用 processing_class。

+### 方法

 `Trainer` 包含基本训练循环。如果想要自定义训练，可以继承 `Trainer`，并覆盖如下方法：
 - `get_train_dataloader` — 创建训练 DataLoader。